MikroElektronika/mikrosdk_click_v2/clicks/rn4870/README.md

 ---
 # RN4870 click

-RN4870 click carries the RN4870 Bluetooth® 4.2 low energy module from Microchip.
-The click is designed to run on a 3.3V power supply.
-It uses ASCII Command Interface over UART for communication with target microcontroller, with additional functionality provided by the following pins on the mikroBUS™ line: PWM, INT, RST, CS.
+RN4870 click carries the RN4870 Bluetooth® 4.2 low energy module from Microchip.The click is designed to run on a 3.3V power supply.
+It uses ASCII Command Interface over UART for communication with target microcontroller, with additional functionality provided by the following pins on the mikroBUS™ line: RST, CS, and INT.

 <p align="center">
   <img src="https://download.mikroe.com/images/click_for_ide/rn4870_click.png" height=300px>